 As of December 31, 2020, NCLC also had outstanding \$414.3 million aggregate principal amount of exchangeable senior notes due June 1, 2026 (the "Private Exchangeable Notes"), which amount included interest that had accreted to the principal amount, which were held by an affiliate of L Catterton (the "Private Investor").
 The Private Exchangeable Notes accrued interest at a rate of 7.0% per annum for the first year post-issuance (which accreted to the principal amount).
 Holders were able to exchange their Private Exchangeable Notes at their option into redeemable preference shares of NCLC.
-Upon exchange, the preference shares would be immediately and automatically exchanged, for each \$1,000 principal amount of exchange rate was initially approximately 82.6446 ordinary shares per \$1,000 principal amount of Private Exchangeable Notes (equivalent to an initial exchange price of \$12.10 per ordinary share).
+Upon exchange, the preference shares would be immediately and automatically exchanged, for each \$1,000 principal amount of exchanged Private Exchangeable Notes, into a number of NCLH's ordinary shares based on the exchange rate.
+The exchange rate was initially approximately 82.6446 ordinary shares per \$1,000 principal amount of Private Exchangeable Notes (equivalent to an initial exchange price of \$12.10 per ordinary share).
 The maximum exchange rate was 90.9090 and reflected potential adjustments to the initial exchange rate, which would only be made in the event of certain make-whole fundamental changes or tax redemption events.